koltyakov/gosip/README.md

 1\.
 Understand SharePoint environment type and authentication strategy.

-Let's assume it's, SharePoint Online and Add-In Only permissions.
-Then `strategy "github.com/koltyakov/gosip/auth/addin"` sub package should be used.
+Let's assume it's SharePoint Online and Add-In Only permissions.
+Then `strategy "github.com/koltyakov/gosip/auth/addin"` subpackage should be used.

 ```golang
 package main